 - Cancer of the lymph nodes, or lymphoma

 How is HIV diagnosed?

 Two types of screening tests -- the ELISA (for enzyme-linked immunosorbent assay) and the Western Blot -- are used to detect antibodies to the HIV virus, and both can be administered at clinics or in your doctor's office.
-In November 2002, the Food and Drug Administration approved a new rapid HIV test that gives results in about 20 minutes, with 99.6 percent accuracy.
+There is also a rapid HIV test that gives results in about 20 minutes, with 99.6 percent accuracy.
 Since, according to the FDA, about 8,000 people a year don't return for their HIV test results, this new test will help people learn about their illness and begin treatment immediately.

 Beware of the home HIV tests you may see advertised.
 Only one such test, the "Home Access Express HIV-1 Test System," has been approved by the Food and Drug Administration.
 It allows you to collect samples at home, but they have to be mailed to a laboratory for analysis.